mvmd-org/mvmd-site/docs/integration-profiles/identity.md

 ---
-sidebar_position: 11
+sidebar_position: 5
 ---

-> **PROPOSED STATE**: This recipe is currently in a proposed state and is under community review.
+> **PROPOSED STATE**: This integration profile is currently in a proposed state and is under community review.
 The specification may change based on feedback and implementation experience.

-# Identity Recipe
+# Identity Integration Profile

-The Identity Recipe defines metadata for digital identities that persist across metaverse platforms and applications.
-This profile enables consistent identity representation, reputation management, achievement tracking, and social connections while maintaining privacy controls.
+The Identity Integration Profile defines metadata for digital identities that persist across metaverse platforms and applications.
+This profile enables consistent identity representation, reputation management, achievement tracking, and social connections while maintaining privacy and security controls.

 ## Core Structure